peter88213/yw-renumber/docs/usage.md

 ## Installation path

-The **install.bat** installation script installs *yw-renumber.pyw* in the user profile.
+The setup script installs *yw-renumber.pyw* in the user profile.
 This is the installation path on windows:

 `c:\Users\<user name>\.pywriter\yw-renumber`